 Maldegem-Vake: name of a Roman castellum.

 In 173, the Chauci, a tribe that lived in what is now called Groningen and Ostfriesland, and was well-known for its sea-faring qualities, attacked what is now called Flanders.
-The governor of Gallia Belgica, Didius Julianus, defeated them.
-The site now known as Maldegem-Vake occupies the site of a temporary, wooden fort built during this campaign.
-Measuring 157 x 157 meters, it was excavated in the 1990's.
+The Roman governor of Gallia Belgica, Didius Julianus, defeated them.
+The field now known as Maldegem-Vake occupies the site of a temporary, wooden fort built during this campaign.
+Measuring 157 x 157 meters, it was excavated in the 1990s.

 Not much later, the fort at Aardenburg was built to replace the Maldegem fort.